Harry the Bunny: Crossover series

 Harry & Larry: Pros who Help! is a crossover show that co-stars Harry and a 2D animated macaw named Larry, who also stars in a show aired on the same channel, "VocabuLarry".
-The show airs on the same channel.
 The show teaches education learning about new words and commonly known jobs, such as teaching, being a doctor, firefighter, musician, carpenter, cowboy, conductor, or an artist.

 Merchandising

 BabyFirst's store sells Harry the Bunny plush toys.

 Home media

 Mill Creek Entertainment distributes DVDs of Harry the Bunny along with other shows in the BabyFirst DVDs collection.

 Reception

 Business Wire judged that "The show fosters language development in a fun, age-appropriate way." while Romper stated "Harry is a super curious 3-year-old bunny who loves exploring new things, just like your own little tot.
 Let them explore together by watching this charming series with darling graphics and sweet stories."